Environment-Agency-Gov/saco-core/docs/tutorial.rst

     - GWABs_NBB table: requires a flag column to indicate whether a given impact (row) should be available for change in the optimisation (1) or not (0).
     - SWABS_NBB table: as per GWABs_NBB table.
+    - SupResGW_NBB table: requires a flag column - we return to this below.

 See :doc:`fields` for a guide to the naming conventions for these columns.